woro83c/styled-matter/README.md

 Using this syntax, we quickly get a feel for how this will look across breakpoints.
 Specifically, we can see:

-- Text size increasing at the 2nd and 3rd breakpoints, and
+- Font size increasing at the 2nd and 3rd breakpoints, and
 - Padding increasing at the 3rd

 ### Escaping values